-Bikini Model, Lyna Perez Busts Out Of Top And Tiny Shorts For Instagram Ice-Cream Fest
+Bikini Model Lyna Perez Busts Out Of Top And Tiny Shorts For Instagram Ice Cream Fest

 While updates from this model are mostly still photos, Lyna isn’t above teasing her fans with video footage.
 On March 25, Lyna posted a video with a caption suggesting she’d rather be “wild” than “tame.”
 Racking up over 460,000 likes, the video clearly drove fans wild.

 With sensational curves and no fear of flaunting them, it’s no surprise why Lyna is making a mark for herself.
 Despite a modest following overall, Perez does have her celebrity fans.
-She is followed by Bodak Yellow rapper, Cardi B, alongside fellow models, Eriana Blanco and Sveta Bilyalova.
+She is followed by Bodak Yellow rapper Cardi B, alongside fellow models Eriana Blanco and Sveta Bilyalova.

 Where Perez sources her inspiration from is unknown, although the clue may lie in her following major faces who themselves are known for their curves.
 Lyna follows both Kim Kardashian and Kylie Jenner on Instagram.